738/react-native-awesome-starter/README.md

 # react-native-awesome-starter

-This repository is initial development environment settings customed by Holy Kiwi Team (2018.09.19)
+This repository is initial development environment settings

+SINCE 2018.09.19

 UPDATE 2019.07.28